DDIS92/DDIS92.github.io/_posts/2016-07-10-Five Things to Remember When Analyzing Data.md

 2.Know What the Dataset Contains: It’s important to know what information your dataset has.
 Following this step allows you to:

 a.
-Focus on the most important variables.
+Focus your analysis on the most important variables.
 This is also part of step 3 (i.e cleaning the data).

 b.
 Understand the data types.
 This may or may not influence you to manipulate variables to best suit your needs.

 c.
 Decide what methods of statistical analysis are practical in the given time frame.
 You cannot work on this data forever, so you have to find practical and meaningful methods of measuring data.

-(show the dataset variables here).

 3.Clean the Data: Datasets are usually messy.
 Values might be missing, nonsensical, or vague.
-Therefore, datasets require lots of cleaning.
-This is a tedious, but necessary, process to ensure that your analysis goes smoothly.
+Cleaning is a tedious, but necessary, process to ensure that your analysis goes smoothly.
 There are lots of ways to clean data.
-You can remove missing values, fill them with your own (provided that your values are not completely random guesses with no thought or logic behind them), or even obtain them from another trustworthy data source (again, it depends on the time allocated for your project).
+You can remove missing values, fill them with your own, or even obtain them from other trustworthy data sources.
 It is important to explain why you cleaned the data (or certain variables within the dataset), how you cleaned it and why you cleaned it the way you did.

+In my case, I had 76 columns of data, but half of these columns were full of missing values.
+I decided to remove some of these values as I thought that filling these missing values with predicted values would heavily skew the data and lead to misleading conclusions.

 4.Plot Graphs, Tables and Charts: Visualizations help show patterns in the data and convey a lot of information without being unnecessarily complicated.
 Keep in mind that these visualizations are subject to how you manipulate your variables.
 Remember to state your assumptions when presenting data to make sure that you do not mislead anyone looking at the graph.
 Below are some examples of trends/patterns that I observed.
+Keep in mind that half of my data was omitted because it was missing.

-[Average Ranking No. by Genre](https://github.com/DDIS92/DSI-HK-1/blob/master/projects/project-02/starter-code/Average%20Ranking%20By%20Genre.png) - Since I had over 300 songs, I decided to use the average ranking number instead.
+[Average Ranking No. by Genre](https://github.com/DDIS92/DSI-HK-1/blob/master/projects/project-02/starter-code/Average%20Ranking%20By%20Genre.png) - Since I had over 300 songs, I decided to use the average ranking number.
 A higher number means a lower rank on the billboard.
 The Rock Genre has the lowest average ranking number, which might suggest that rock songs are usually going to be a hit.

 [Average Ranking No. by Months Entered](https://github.com/DDIS92/DSI-HK-1/blob/master/projects/project-02/starter-code/Average%20Ranking%20by%20Months%20Entered.png) - In this graph, I was trying to determine the trend of rankings over the year 2000.
 The average ranking number increased over the year, suggesting that it might be better to enter the song as early as you can.